astronomer/airflow-provider-sample/README.md

 │   └── sensors
 │       ├── __init__.py
 │       └── sample.py
-├── setup.py # A setup.py file to define dependencies and how the package is built and shipped.
-If you'd like to use setup.cfg, that is fine as well.
+├── pyproject.toml # A file to define dependencies and how the package is built and shipped.
 └── tests # Unit tests for each module.
     ├── __init__.py
     ├── hooks